AshleyF/FScheme/Docs/macros.md

 Now for the grand finale.
 We want to be able to introduce our own special forms into the language; to program the programming language.
 It is true that [`lambda`](lambda.md) allows us to add things that look like first class primitives; nearly indistinguishable from built-in functions.
 But there are limitations.

 For example, let’s try to build `and` which will take two arguments and return true (`1`) if both are true.
-The catch is that it should have the same semantics of the real `and` which would be a special form that doesn’t evaluate its arguments up front but instead “short circuits” in that if the first argument evaluates to false it shouldn’t bother to evaluate the second.
+The catch is that it should have the same semantics of the real `and` which would be a special form that doesn’t evaluate its arguments up front but instead “short-circuits” in that it shouldn’t bother to evaluate the second argument if the first argument evaluates to false.
 This would be partially for efficiency but more importantly to maintain workable semantics.
 What if, for example, the second argument were a recursive call and the `and` expression was the base case?
 Eagerly evaluating could cause an infinite loop!

 Using only `lambda`, we could try `(let ((and (lambda (a b) (if a (if b 1 0) 0)))) (and 0 BOOM))`.
 Oops, we see an error (No binding for 'BOOM'.) even though it should not have touched that, once it realized that the first argument in `(and 0 BOOM)` is false (`0`).
 The `if` is indeed a special form and short-circuits, but the issue is that all of the arguments to `and` are evaluated before calling the lambda.
 That’s the nature of applicative order languages (lazy languages like Haskell need no “special form” distinction).